 In order to ensure our simulation is working as expected, it is important to test the way it behaves.

-Use the Step control to view your simulation model event by event; when a work item arrives at Activity 1, check it’s label value using the ‘Current Contents’ button on the Properties tab.
+Use the Step control to view your simulation model event by event.
+When a work item arrives at Activity 1, check it’s label value using the ‘Current Contents’ button on the Properties tab.

 This will give you the label value for the selected work item.
 Work out how long you would expect that work item to take in Activity 1 (this will be either 20, 120 or 90 minutes depending on label value).
+You can then step forward to see when the work item leaves and see if this corresponds to the timing you would expect for that label value.